Introduction to the Quick Reference Handbook (QRH)

 From time to time individual QRH guidelines will be updated.
 It's important you replace these in your copy to ensure your QRH is up to date.
 You can check which edition you have by looking at the Contents page.

-If the Content page says January 2019 this is the latest version.
-To update from the May 2018 to the January 2019 edition you'll need to replace the following pages:
+If the Contents page says August 2019 this is the latest version.
+To update from the January 2019 to the August 2019 edition you'll need to replace the following pages:

 - 0-1 Cover page (updated logo)